 Fatigued or drowsy driving, including falling asleep behind the wheel

-Distracted driving, most often illegal use of hand-held cellphones
+Distracted driving, most often illegal use of hand-held cell phones

 Driving while impaired (DWI or DUI), particularly drugged driving